bertmelis/espMqttClient/index.md

 ### EMC_TASK_STACK_SIZE 10000

 Only used on ESP32.
 Sets the stack size (in words) of the MQTT client worker task.

+### EMC_USE_WATCHDOG 0

+(ESP32 only)

+**Experimental**

+You can enable a watchdog on the MQTT task.
+This is experimental and will probably result in resets because some (framework) function calls block but don't feed the dog.

 ### Logging